 Designed to encourage fun and imaginative play, the area’s multi-themed playground (think of it as many playgrounds in one) will set your little ones’ minds to work as they take their pick of jumping, swinging, digging, playing farmers or even captaining a pirate ship.

 With a liberty swing for wheelchairs and loads of inclusive equipment (just be mindful of the bark chips) this space is also fenced off for safety, with clean public toilets and picnic tables nearby.
-If you’ve got a little batter or bowler in-tow, the on-site cricket nets will also keep them busy for hours, and when those sweet treats and coffee cravings come knocking, ScRoll Queen is just a few short minutes down the road.
+If you’ve got a little batter or bowler in-tow, the on-site cricket nets will also keep them busy for hours, and when those sweet treats and coffee cravings come knocking, ScRoll Queen is just a short drive up the road.

 Mega Playground and Nature Play Hub, Millicent